datamade/how-to/work-practices/remote-work/README.md

 When you create calendar events, be sure to [invite attendees](https://support.google.com/calendar/answer/37161) and specify whether invitations are optional.
 If you receive a calendar invite, try to [RSVP ahead of time](https://support.google.com/calendar/answer/37135) so we have a full picture of time commitments and availability.
+Finally, be sure that video conferencing is enabled for your event – we use the Google Hangouts associated with calendar events as meeting rooms.

 Many of us like the handy dandy [Google Calendar Slack extension](https://slack.com/app-pages/google-calendar) to stay on top of our schedules.